adn770/ppdf/docs/design-dmap.md

     in pixels via peak-finding on pixel projections.
 The grid offset is calculated from the bounding boxes of the main room shapes.

-### Stage 5: High-Resolution Feature & Layer Detection
+### Stage 5: High-Resolution Feature & Layer Pre-Classification
 -   **Component**: `FeatureExtractor`
 -   **Input**: *Original* Dungeon Region Image, `color_profile`, `room_contours`
 -   **Output**: `enhancement_layers` (a dictionary of high-res feature lists)
--   **Process**: This stage operates on the original region image to find features that do not align with the main grid, such as columns and water pools.
-All found features are converted into high-resolution polygons using a **1/8th grid unit** coordinate system and stored with a `z-order` attribute.
+-   **Process**: This stage operates on the original region image to find features that do not align with the main grid.
+It uses simple geometric heuristics to perform a pre-classification.
+For example, small circular or square shapes are pre-classified as `"column"`, while long, rectangular shapes are pre-classified as `"stairs"`.
+Environmental layers like water are also detected.
+All found items are converted into high-resolution polygons using a **1/8th grid unit** coordinate system and stored with a `z-order` attribute, ready for LLM refinement.

-### Stage 6: Core Structure Classification
+### Stage 6: Core Structure and Passage Detection
 -   **Component**: `StructureAnalyzer`
 -   **Input**: `structural_image`, `feature_cleaned_image`, `GridInfo`
 -   **Output**: `tile_grid` (a grid of `_TileData` objects)
 -   **Process**: This is the heart of the structural analysis.
-    1. A grid is overlaid on a `feature_cleaned_image` (the floor plan with features like columns digitally removed).
+    1. A grid is overlaid on a `feature_cleaned_image` (the floor plan with features digitally removed).
     2. Each tile is first classified as `floor` or `empty`.
     3.  **Score-Based Wall Detection**: The pipeline analyzes the boundaries between `floor` and `empty` grid cells, classifying a boundary as a `wall` if its confidence score exceeds a threshold.
-    4. Doorways are detected in passageways using pattern recognition on tile slices.
+    4.  **Passageway Pre-classification**: A simplified heuristic checks for non-empty floor tiles in narrow passageways.
+These tiles are pre-classified with a generic `"door"` type, to be refined later by the LLM.
-    5. The `tile_grid` is populated with the core structure: `wall`, `door`, and `floor` information for each tile edge and center.
+    5. The `tile_grid` is populated with the core structure: `wall`, `door`, and `floor` information.

 ### Stage 7: Transformation & Entity Generation
 -   **Component**: `MapTransformer`
 -   **Input**: `_RegionAnalysisContext` (containing `tile_grid`, `enhancement_layers`)
 -   **Output**: The final list of `MapObject` entities for the region.
--   **Process**: This final stage transforms the intermediate `tile_grid` into the final schema-compliant objects by classifying floor tiles into chambers or corridors, merging chamber tiles into complex polygons, tracing wall perimeters to create `Room` polygons, linking `Door` objects, and integrating the high-resolution features from the `enhancement_layers`.
+-   **Process**: This final stage transforms the intermediate `tile_grid` into the final schema-compliant objects.
+It classifies floor tiles into chambers or corridors, merges chamber tiles into complex polygons, and traces wall perimeters to create `Room` polygons.
+It now creates `Feature` objects for the pre-classified doors from Stage 6 and integrates them with the high-resolution features from the `enhancement_layers` for a unified feature list.

 ---